Aliases for GLRA4 Gene

 GeneCards Summary for GLRA4 Gene

-GLRA4 (Glycine Receptor, Alpha 4) is a Protein Coding gene.
-Diseases associated with GLRA4 include hyperekplexia.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include chloride channel activity and glycine binding.
-An important paralog of this gene is GABRR1.
+GLRA4 (Glycine Receptor Alpha 4 (Pseudogene)) is a Pseudogene.
+Diseases associated with GLRA4 include Hyperekplexia and Stiff-Person Syndrome.
+Among its related pathways are DAG and IP3 signaling and Ligand-gated ion channel transport.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and glycine binding.
+An important paralog of this gene is GLRA2.